 Summary: People can delay or prevent type 2 diabetes with a healthy diet and exercise.
 Medications also work but are less effective than lifestyle changes.
 [This article first appeared on the LongevityFacts.com website.
 Author: Brady Hartman.]

-The ways to delay or prevent type 2 diabetes include diet, exercise, and in some cases, medications.
+According to the CDC, the ways to delay or prevent type 2 diabetes include diet, exercise, and in some cases, medications.
 Don’t take risks with your health – all three of these tactics should only be carried out under the supervision of a qualified physician.

 Research shows that some prevention strategies are more successful than others in preventing type 2 diabetes.